-3 days, hands-on.
-In this class, you'll learn everything you need to build microservices for the real world.
-You'll learn both the nuts-and bolts implementation details and also the Agile Architecture techniques you need to develop effective service APIs and good structure.
+1 days, hands-on.
+In this class, you’ll learn everything you need to build microservices for the real world.
+You’ll learn both the nuts-and bolts implementation details and also the Agile Architecture techniques you need to develop effective service APIs and good structure.
 (We strongly recommend combining this class with Incremental Architecture, so that you can experience designing a microservice hands on.)

 Server-side monoliths (single programs that provide all back-end services) just don’t work.
 They are hard to build, impossible to maintain, difficult to test and deploy, and gradually accrete so much baggage that forward development slows to a crawl.
 Agile development is impossible over this sort of system.